 Not zero logs provider, but the company is completely transparent about exactly what it records.

 HideMyAss can be obtained from the download page of its website which can be accessed before purchasing a subscription to the VPN.
 Users simply download the HMA Pro VPN installation package that matches the platform they are using and follow the instructions.

 We tested the installation on both Windows and Linux (Ubuntu 17.10).
 The Windows process was simple and didn’t require much on the user’s end.

 For Linux, we had to unzip a bash script and then parse connection options to a command line interface (CLI) tool.
 User credentials were accepted during the first connection attempt (users add the server location after the script) and we were then able to connect to the server.

 Design-wise, we were particularly impressed by the Windows client, which is built as a slender side window that lets users chose between “instant mode” (which offers the quickest connection and setup process), “location mode” (in which the user selects the connection server) and “freedom mode” (in which the fastest server in the geographically closest country is connected to).

 When choosing which server to connect to, Windows users can select by city or country and also have the ability to add a particular server that was found reliable to an easily accessible favorites list.

 Any additional options that users need to delve into – such as advanced connection settings – can be easily accessed through the pull-down menu on the left of the pane.

 Finally, the company also offers a free web proxy service that changes the location of users’ traffic without also encrypting it like a VPN.
-At the time of writing, the service is suspended, but a message on the former setup page informs users that “we’ll be back with an even better version in a few months” so this may change in coming months.
+You can find the free proxy at the footer of the site.

 1- Automatic Connection